ArchivistProject/archivist/README.md

 Get and install [Docker](https://www.docker.com/products/docker).

-If you are using Docker on Windows, make sure to [enable shared drives](https://docs.docker.com/docker-for-windows/#shared-drives) in your tray.
+If you are using Docker on Windows, make sure to [enable shared drives](https://docs.docker.com/docker-for-windows/#shared-drives).
+Check your tray for for the Docker icon, and select settings once you right click it.

 In the project root build the containers and start them up: